-- (1) The terms of the settlement should be reduced to writing by the U.S. Attorney and include - (a) a provision whereby the claimant/defendant identifies his or her ownership interest in the property to be forfeited; - (b) a provision whereby the claimant/defendant gives up all right, title, and interest in the property; - (c) a provision whereby the claimant/defendant agrees not to contest the Government's administrative forfeiture action and waives all deadlines under 18 U.S.C. § 983(a); - (d) a provision whereby the claimant/defendant agrees and states that the property to be forfeited administratively was connected to the illegal activity as proscribed by the applicable civil forfeiture statute (e.g., money to be forfeited is in fact proceeds from illegal drug trafficking); - (e) specific reference to the withdrawal of the claim; and - (f) a "hold harmless" provision and a general waiver of Federal Tort Claims Act rights and Bivens actions, as well as other actions based on the Constitution (e.g., the Excessive Fines Clause). - (2) The case should be referred promptly back to the seizing agency to reinstitute the administrative process.
+- (b) A provision whereby the claimant/defendant gives up all right, title, and interest in the property; - (c) A provision whereby the claimant/defendant agrees not to contest the Government's administrative forfeiture action and waives all deadlines under 18 U.S.C. § 983(a); - (d) A provision whereby the claimant/defendant agrees and states that the property to be forfeited administratively was connected to the illegal activity as proscribed by the applicable civil forfeiture statute (e.g., money to be forfeited is in fact proceeds from illegal drug trafficking); - (e) Specific reference to the withdrawal of the claim; and - (f) A "hold harmless" provision and a general waiver of Federal Tort Claims Act rights and Bivens actions, as well as a waiver of all constitutional and statutory defenses and claims. - (2) The case should be referred promptly back to the seizing agency to reinstitute the administrative process.
 The seizing agency shall reinstitute the administrative forfeiture process to effectuate the agreement upon receipt of a referral in compliance with this policy, consistent with its lawful authority.